REST Polling

 matches.{id} - Detect match end — When

-statuschanges tofinished, unsubscribe from the channel
+statuschanges toended(match over) and thenfinished(results confirmed), unsubscribe from the channel

 Tips

 Use REST polling when you need a simple integration, are building server-side batch processes, or your environment doesn’t support persistent connections.
 Use WebSockets for user-facing applications where latency matters — live scoreboards, mobile apps, or real-time dashboards.
+Use Webhooks for backend integrations that react to resource changes (match created, score finalised, player merged) — server-to-server, no persistent connection, signed payloads.
+WebSockets and Webhooks solve different problems: point-by-point during play vs. notifications when something changes.

 Not all matches have live data